stevescot/ESPBreadMaker/breadmaker_controller/README.md

 - `/api/select` — Select program by index or name
 - `/api/start`, `/api/stop` — Start/stop selected program
 - `/api/firmware_info` — Firmware build time and version
-- `/api/update` — OTA firmware upload
+- `/api/update` — Web-based firmware upload (POST with .bin file)
+- `/api/ota/status` — OTA update status and configuration
+- `/api/ota/info` — Device information for OTA updates

 ## Security
 - OTA and config pages are open by default.
 For real-world use, add authentication or restrict access to your local network.